 Physical Description/Breed Standard

 Coat - The Parson Russell Terrier's double coat may be smooth or broken.
 Both coats are harsh to the touch, dense, and straight, while the broken coat is slightly longer than the smooth variety.
-On their face, the coat grows slightly longer around the eyebrows and in a beard around their muzzle.
+On the face, the coat grows slightly longer around the eyebrows, and in a beard around the muzzle.
 The coat color is white, or white with black or tan markings, or tri-color (white with black and tan markings.)
 The coat is always predominantly white.